This recipe is safe for Coumadin (warfarin) users.

 |8||six inch disposable small wooden skewers|

 Place the water in a medium sauce pan over high heat.
 When it comes to a boil add the wild rice, white rice and salt.
 Stir once.
 When the water comes to a boil again reduce the heat to a simmer.
 Cook covered, simmering slowly, until all the water is gone.
 Stir once and set aside.
 The rice will be slightly underdone.

-While the rice is cooking place the grapeseed oil in a medium skillet over medium heat and add the shallot and carrots.
+While the rice is cooking place the olive oil in a medium skillet over medium heat and add the shallot and carrots.
 Cook for about 4 – 5 minutes, stirring frequently.